Black History Month

 Black history is important because it is interconnected in many ways to the lives and histories of Indigenous Peoples and other Canadians across generations.
 Despite the 1911 immigration ban on Black people, several early Black settlers in Alberta give testimony of the hospitality and assistance they received from Indigenous Peoples and European settlers.

 Some of the notable descendants of these Black settlers include Violet King (the first Black woman to graduate in law in 1954) and her brother Ted King who was a trailblazer for human rights advocacy in Calgary in the 1950’s.
-Oliver Bowen, born in 1942 in Amber Valley, is known for designing the first Calgary CT line, but little is known about his life at Amber Valley or how the 1911 immigration ban systemically led to the depopulation of his hometown.
+Oliver Bowen, born in 1942 in Amber Valley, is known for designing Calgary’s first light rail transit system, but little is known about his life at Amber Valley or how the 1911 immigration ban systemically led to the depopulation of his hometown.

 Resources